lynnlangit/learning-nosql/THOUGHTS.md

  - Files -> write code
     - is becomming use SQL **NEW**
  - Tables -> write SQL and/or use ORM
+    - JOINS & INDEXES
  - Customized File systems
     - NoSQL or Hadoop/Spark
     - was write code
     - adding use SQL-like syntax
+        - few or no JOINS / INDEXES

 ## How to optimize
  - Files -> compress, split